xpush/xpush.github.io/_includes/doc/installation/with-docker.md

 ## 2. Install xpush

 When you are all ready, install the xpush image that has been registered in the docker.
-Depending on the network environment, it takes a total of about 10 minutes to 60 minutes.
+Depending on the network environment, it takes a total of about 10 to 30 minutes.

 	docker pull stalk/xpush:standalone